 1. Are your micro-decisions allowing you to act in line with your values?

-If your choices are restricted or for some reason you can NOT act in line with your values, the decision feels heavy.
-Or in a moment of spontaneity did you choose price over quality… Acting in line with your values is one of the most importantly factors to lightening the decision making load.
+If your choices are restricted, or for some reason you can NOT act in line with your values, the decision feels heavy.
+Or in a moment of spontaneity did you choose price over quality… Acting in line with your values is one of the most important factors to lightening the decision making load.